October 2017: French Presidency of the UN Security Council [fr]

 Sending blue helmets to conflict zones is one of the major tasks of the Security Council.
 It is an essential responsibility and that is why it is of utmost importance that the Security Council follows closely the evolution of the operations in charge of maintaining or building peace in countries in crisis.

-During the French presidency, the Security Council will gather to discuss several of those peacekeeping operations: in Mali, in the Democratic Republic of Congo, in the Central African Republic and in Sudan.
-A debate on peacekeeping operations and force generation will be organized at the beginning of the French presidency.
+During the French presidency, the Security Council gathered to discuss several of those peacekeeping operations: in Mali, in the Democratic Republic of Congo, in the Central African Republic and in Sudan.
+A debate on peacekeeping operations and force generation was organized at the beginning of the French presidency.

-The Security Council will also visit the Sahel region mid-October in order to support the efforts of the new African G5 Sahel Force in the fight against terrorism.
-Following this visit, the Security Council will meet at a ministerial level in order to evaluate options to reinforce the support of the UN to the Force.
-The French Foreign Affairs Minister, Jean-Yves Le Drian, will chair this meeting.
+The Security Council also visited the Sahel region mid-October in order to support the efforts of the new African G5 Sahel Force in the fight against terrorism.
+Following this visit, the Security Council met at a ministerial level in order to evaluate options to reinforce the support of the UN to the Force.
+The French Foreign Affairs Minister, Jean-Yves Le Drian, chaired this meeting.
 It’s a priority for France and for the EU to ensure that Sahel countries can be in charge of their own security in the face of terrorist threats.

-Africa will be at the center of our work throughout the month.
-But the Security Council will also address the situation in Syria, in Yemen and in Lebanon.
-A meeting of the Security Council on the Middle East Peace Process will also be held during our presidency.
-It will be opened to other Member States of the UN – they will have the opportunity to address the Security Council and talk about this conflict.
+Africa was at the center of our work throughout the month.
+But the Security Council also addressed the situation in Syria, in Yemen and in Lebanon.
+A meeting of the Security Council on the Middle East Peace Process was also held during our presidency.
+It was opened to other Member States of the UN – they had thus the opportunity to address the Security Council and talk about this conflict.

-France will also organize an informal meeting on the situation on Myanmar with Kofi Annan.
+France also organized an informal meeting on the situation on Myanmar with Kofi Annan.

-The French Presidency of the Council will also highlight the necessity to protect the most vulnerable during conflicts: an open debate on women, peace and security will take place.
-The situation of children in armed conflict – an important issue for France at the UN – will be addressed at the end of the month in an ministerial meeting chaired by Minister Jean-Yves Le Drian.
+The French Presidency of the Council also highlighted the necessity to protect the most vulnerable during conflicts: an open debate on women, peace and security will take place.
+The situation of children in armed conflict – an important issue for France at the UN – has been addressed at the end of the month in an ministerial meeting chaired by Minister Jean-Yves Le Drian.

-France wants its Presidency of the Security Council to create momentum on peacekeeping reform.
-This month will also be an opportunity to demonstrate how the Security Council can further support the efforts of the countries engaged in the fight against terrorism at a regional scale, especially in Sahel.
+France wanted its Presidency of the Security Council to create momentum on peacekeeping reform.
+This month was also an opportunity to demonstrate how the Security Council can further support the efforts of the countries engaged in the fight against terrorism at a regional scale, especially in Sahel.